FedIIC: Towards Robust Federated Learning for Class-Imbalanced Medical Image Classification: Experiments

-{ } Five data sources from three datasets, including PH$^2$~\cite{ph2}, Atlas~\cite{atlas}, and HAM10000~\cite{tschandl2018ham10000}, are adopted for realistic evaluation where each source is considered as an individual client in FL.
-Details of different sources are summarized in Table \ref{real}.
-For evaluation, we construct a separate test set by selecting data from the training set of ISIC 2019 and ensure that the test set has no overlap with the above five data sources.
-Note that the extra class named SCC in ISIC 2019 is considered a sub-class of AK when constructing the test set.
-Among the seven classes, DF and VASC are defined as minor and others are major.
+Three FL scenarios with class-imbalanced global data are used for evaluation, which are described as follows: \begin{enumerate} \item Real Multi-Source Dermoscopic Image Datasets (denoted as \textit{\textbf{Real}}) consisting of five data sources from three datasets, including PH$^2$ \cite{ph2}, Atlas \cite{atlas}, and HAM10000 \cite{tschandl2018ham10000} where each source is treated as an individual client.
+For evaluation, we construct a separate test set by randomly sampling from the training set of ISIC 2019 \cite{tschandl2018ham10000,combalia2019bcn20000} and ensure that the test set has no overlap with the above five data sources.